kelle/astropy/CONTRIBUTING.md

 Checklist for Contributed Code
 ------------------------------

 Before being merged, a pull request for a new feature will be reviewed to see if it meets the following requirements.
 If you are unsure about how to meet all of these requirements, please submit the PR and ask for help and/or guidance.
-An Astropy maintainer will collaborate with you to make sure that the pull request meets the requirements for inclusion in the package.
+An Astropy maintainer will collaborate with you to make sure that the pull request meets the requirements for inclusion in the package:

 **Scientific Quality** (when applicable)
   * Is the submission relevant to astronomy?